All Parish Potluck

 Sunday afternoons, 4:30 pm

-The weekly undergraduate Bible study meets at 4:30 pm on Sunday evenings to study the book of James, and share fellowship over a light meal.
+The weekly undergraduate Bible study meets at 4:30 pm on Sunday evenings to study the book of First Corinthians, and share fellowship over a light meal.

 Currently, there are four families who will rotate in hosting: Ann Theriot, the Brinkerhoffs, Kopperts, and Loves.

 Students can contact Josiah Stephens for details, especially regarding transportation.
 Parishioners who are interested in supporting or participating in this ministry can contact Andrew Brinkerhoff, or talk to Fr.
 Nicholas regarding anything related to Anglican Student Ministries.

 This Sunday, we will commission and bless the inaugural class of the Society of Saint Anselm, a new ministry for undergraduate students directed by Fr.
 Nicholas and sponsored by Anglican Student Ministries and Christ Church.

 The Society of Saint Anselm is a community of students committed to the worship of God, the integration of faith and study, and the practice of an ordered life of prayer and spiritual discipline.
 Following in the way of Saint Anselm of Canterbury (1033–1109), we believe that the intellectual life is one of “faith seeking understanding,” that all learning is fundamentally an act of worship and praise of the God who created and sustains all things, and that grounding our lives of study in a pattern of prayer and spiritual discipline enables us to love God with all our hearts, souls, and minds (Mat.
 22:37).
 To this end, the society takes on a common Rule of Life, consisting of daily prayer, the study of Sacred Scripture, spiritual discipline and direction, and practices of contemplation.